Freedom’s ForgeHow American Business Produced Victory in World War II

 The John Batchelor Show

-Preview: Arsenal of Democracy: Author Arthur Herman, “Freedom’s Forge,” comments on how hero industrialist Bill Knudsen transformed American private enterprise into the bounty of weapon systems and supply chains that defeated the Axis.
-More later in month.
+Preview: Arsenal of Democracy: Author Arthur Herman, “Freedom’s Forge,” comments on how hero industrialist Bill Knudsen transformed American private enterprise...
+Read More

 Castle_Bravo_nuclear_test_(cropped)